 World AIDS Day

 - Join communities across the nation and plan an event to recognize World AIDS Day by accessing World AIDS Day tools and resources from AIDS.gov.
 Find out how to make the day a success with this educational video.

-- Show support with red ribbons for the millions of people living with HIV and commemorate those we have lost.
+- Show support by wearing red ribbons for the millions of people living with HIV and commemorate those we have lost.